 Taking an emergency contraceptive pill (aka Plan B) for the first time can be a deeply nerve-wracking experience.
 Our culture propagates so many freaky myths about the product's potential side effects that it can feel like you don't know what you're getting yourself into—unless you have a reproductive health expert breaking down the no-BS truth for you, which, on days when you find yourself needing Plan B, is not exactly the priority (or easy to access).
 Luckily, we have a couple of sexual health authorities here ready to help quell your anxieties.

-"It's easy to understand why there's so much ambiguity around fertility when you consider the fundamental lack of proactive sexual health education in our adult lives," comments Erin Burke, PhD, head of clinical research at Modern Fertility, a women's health company increasing access to fertility information.
+"It's easy to understand why there's so much ambiguity around fertility when you consider the fundamental lack of proactive sexual health education in our adult lives," comments Erin Burke, PhD, who was formerly head of clinical research at Modern Fertility, a women's health company increasing access to fertility information.
 "The bulk of reproductive health education occurs in sex-ed at a young age, and focuses almost entirely on preventing pregnancy and STIs."

 Burke says that there are pitifully few trustworthy and impartial resources women can rely on to learn about their sexual health.
 "Instead, there's a lot of misinformation, or a gap in information entirely," she explains.